crums-io/crums-pub/README.md

 1. [merkle-tree](https://github.com/crums-io/merkle-tree) - Merkle tree implementation.
 Dependencies: none.
 1. [io-util](https://github.com/crums-io/io-util) - Small, multi-module, utility library.
 Dependencies: none.
-1. [stowkwik](https://github.com/crums-io/stowkwik) - Simple file-per-object store, indexed by hash.
-Dependencies: `io-util`.
+1. `$ cd TC-1` - Build the legacy client (the TC-2 subdir in *this* repo).
+This is slated for removal after refactorings across this and the next project (skipledger) are completed.
+Dependencies: `merkle-tree`, `io-util`.
 1. [skipledger](https://github.com/crums-io/skipledger) - Base module defining the data
 structure and other modules for packaging proofs from general ledgers.
 This project used to know about this repo.
 The code was refactored so that the base layer no longer knows about